 Braising is a French-inspired cooking method that employs both wet and dry heat.
 First, the main ingredients are sautéed or seared over high heat and then finished in a covered pot at a lower temperature with a small amount of liquid.

 Vegetables and meat can both be braised.
 I find the end result to be similar to slow cooking, in that the ingredients become very soft and tender.
 However the cooking time for braising tends to be much faster.
+For a braised meat recipe, check out Braised Beef Heart Recipe (Slow Cook).

 This technique works well with all sorts of vegetables, particularly ones with less water content like cabbage, asparagus, and green beans.